 2. The film then premieres to a divisive reaction among the public.
 But crucially, it retains the imprimatur of awards-season success.
 A consensus emerges among detractors that the film needs to be taken down a peg.

 3. Most important, there is the sense that the film is bad not just on an artistic level, but on a political one as well.
-Often this opinion emerges from a disparity in values between Twitter progressivism and Hollywood progressivism.
-Take, for instance, the cast and crew of Bohemian Rhapsody: The industry saw them as resisters who’d boldly stood up to Bryan Singer; the internet wanted them held accountable for collaborating with him in the first place.
+Often this opinion emerges from a disparity in values between Twitter progressivism and Hollywood progressivism, and while you can absolutely make valid critiques of both, only one of them gave Best Picture to Green Book.

 4. Finally, the group dynamics of Twitter come into play.
 When high-status social media users begin dunking on a potential villain, the film is marked: It becomes an easy target for those who would like to boost their progressive bona fides, and thus become high-status social media users themselves.
 This creates a self-perpetuating cycle that lasts all the way until Oscar night.
 (Three weeks earlier this year, by the way, for no reason whatsoever.)